weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 ### Bootstrapping your local git repository
+You can use the `flux bootstrap` command to save commonly used `pctl` configuration to your GitOps repo.

+Once such piece of configuration is your repo's `GitRepository` resource.
 When installing profiles you will have to provide the `--git-repository` flag (See [below](#the-git-repository-flag)) unless you have bootstrapped your local git repository.
 The `--git-repository` references the namespace and name of the [Flux `GitRepository`](https://fluxcd.io/docs/components/source/gitrepositories/)